Updated on 9/8/2020

 High Swartz is continuing to serve its clients and the community remotely and by video conferencing.
 If you are in need of legal services or assistance, please reach out to us at 610.275.0700 or contact us through our online form.

-Information for Small Businesses and Employees from High Swartz Attorneys
+Information for Small Businesses and Employers from High Swartz Attorneys

 Business Owners in PA – Your Reopening Questions Answered by James B. Shrimp and Thomas D. Rees

 Does Workers’ Comp Cover Coronavirus? by Thomas E. Panzer